Sanugiw/Dual-Mode-Thermometer/README.md

-# 🌡 Dual-Mode Analog Thermometer – Team Voltcrew
+# 🌡 Dual-Mode Analog Thermometer

 As part of the **EN2091 Laboratory Practice and Projects** module (Semester 3), our team, **Voltcrew**, designed and developed a **Dual-Mode Thermometer** using analog electronic components.
 This project aims to provide accurate and reliable temperature measurements for both **body and liquid** modes.